dnsimple/dnsimple-support/content/articles/ordering-wildcard-certificate.markdown

 ```

 <warning>
 When ordering a wildcard SSL certificate, the wildcard (*) will _only_ secure subdomains.
 A wildcard certificate cannot secure the root (such as example.com).
-If you want to secure both the root domain and subdomains, you will also need to [order an additional certificate](articles/getting-started-ssl-certificates/).
+If you want to secure both the root domain and subdomains, you will need to [order an additional certificate](articles/getting-started-ssl-certificates/).
 </warning>

 ## Let's Encrypt or Standard